premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-In C#, colon can be used as an inheritance operator.
+In C#, the colon can be used as an inheritance operator.
 You need to place a colon and follow it with the class name.

 </blockquote>